Can Your California HOA Force You to Keep a Grass Lawn?

 AB 1572 (signed 2023) gets cited often in HOA conversations, sometimes incorrectly.
 Here is what it actually does:

-- It bans the use of potable water to irrigate non-functional decorative turf at commercial, institutional, and government sites, phased in from 2027 through 2031.
+- It bans the use of potable water to irrigate nonfunctional turf at commercial, industrial, and institutional properties, and at HOA common areas, phased in from 2027 through 2031 (HOA common areas start January 1, 2029).

 - It does reinforce the public policy direction: California is moving away from purely decorative turf, and HOA boards that fight that direction are increasingly out of step with the state.

-For HOA disputes about residential yards, AB 1164 and Civil Code §4735 are the right legal anchors.
+For HOA disputes about your own yard, Civil Code §4735 is the right legal anchor.
 AB 1572 is supporting context, not the operative law.

 Fire safety adds a third reason